A direct controlled-phase gate between microwave photons: Experimental device and system parameters

-In contrast, cavity decoherence is the direct limiting factor to the quality of our engineered cross-Kerr.
-The coupling ports of the cavities are designed to have quality factors $\mathord{\sim}\,10^9$ to suppress decay through them.
+In contrast, cavity decoherence directly limits the achievable quality of the engineered cross-Kerr interaction.
+The cavities are designed to be internal Q limited, with coupling ports designed to have coupling quality factors on the order of $\mathord{\sim}\,10^9$.
 Good care was also taken to minimize the cavity photon field from leaking into the coil used to bias the SQUID.
 We measured cavity $T_1$ times both by initializing a coherent state and measuring its characteristic decay, and by loading a photon in the cavity using SNAP pulses and fitting an exponential decay.
-Both methods give consistent results with single-photon lifetimes of $700\,\mu$s and $900\,\mu$s for Alice and Bob, respectively.
-The cavity $T_2$ times were measured using a standard Ramsey technique.
-The cavity is initialized in the state $\frac{1}{\sqrt{2}}(|0\rangle + |1\rangle)$ using SNAP pulses, followed by a variable wait time.
-The state is then displaced by $D(\alpha\,\mathord{=}\,-0.8e^{i\omega t})$, which maximizes overlap with the vacuum state for $|0\rangle + |1\rangle)$ and minimizes it for $|0\rangle - |1\rangle)$.
-We also include a fixed virtual detuning and we extract the $T_2$ dephasing time by fitting the data to an exponentially decaying sinusoid
+Both methods give consistent results with average single-photon lifetimes of $800\,\mu$s and $900\,\mu$s for Alice and Bob, respectively.
+The cavity $T_2$ times were measured using a standard Ramsey technique, where they are initialized in $(|0\rangle + |1\rangle)/\sqrt{2}$ using SNAP pulses and, after a variable wait time, they are displaced by $D(\alpha\,\mathord{=}\,-0.8e^{i\omega t})$.
+This displacement maximizes the overlap with vacuum for $|0\rangle + |1\rangle)$ and minimizes it for $|0\rangle - |1\rangle)$, and $\omega$ is a fixed virtual detuning that facilitates extracting the $T_2$ dephasing time by fitting the data to an exponentially decaying sinusoid.